 - Women while going to any religious place (Church, mosque, or temple) enjoined to cover their heads,

 The head covering can either be done by wearing a hat or using any object, a scarf, a veil, or a cap.

 The practice of wearing a veil or covering the head in Holy places is more seen as a matter of tradition, courtesy, etiquette, and fashionable elegance than strictly of religion.

-- Among the religious order of nuns or sisters, the veiling has become part of the headdress.
+- Among the religious order of nuns or sisters, veiling has become part of the headdress.
 Hence “to take the veil” is compulsory during ought and vows.
-For nun headdress, the white veil is “veil of probation” during novitiate, and a dark veil is “veil of profession” taken at during first vows.
+For the nun headdress, the white veil is the “veil of probation” during novitiate, and a dark veil is the “veil of a profession” taken during first vows.
 However, the color scheme can be different based on the habit of the order.

 - A vast number of Mormon women wear a veil during their rituals and as a part of their temple clothing.
 This veil and entire temple clothing have been worn inside the temple only.
 Usually, during the prayer as the temple ritual part, this veil has been worn off the face.
 Keeping it lowered to cover the face.
 Moreover, those who have taken the temple ritually will be buried in this clothing.
 However, while viewing the body, the face will remain unveiled.
 Immediately, the veil is lowered over the face before closing and sealing of casket.

 Regardless of the religious significance of wearing the veil, there are other essential factors in wearing them.
-These includes:
+These include:

 Veiling with hats

 You might find people pinning their veils with hats around you.
 This veil with lids has been in fashion over the centuries, and even today, people on different occasions wear them.
 However, these veils are generally made up of netting or any other sheer material.